Read Our Honest Thoughts Before Subscribing

 “I love Hungryroot because they make it simpler to make a healthier choice — without additional time for meal planning or settling for a sad salad.
 Their sauces and spices are nutrient-dense, filled with antioxidants, and provide unique flavor to their already-unique veggie options.”

 – Jaclyn London, MS, RD, CDN – Nutrition Director – Good Housekeeping

 2. Grocery Delivery Options

-Since HungryRoot is predominantly a grocery delivery (as opposed to meal delivery) service, what you use their ingredients for is entirely up to you.
+Since HungryRoot is predominantly a grocery delivery (as opposed to traditional meal kits) service, what you use their ingredients for is entirely up to you.
 While compiling your eating profile on their website, HungryRoot even asks if you want to see grocery options that include breakfast and lunch.

-This will be a big bonus for certain people who aren't happy with meal delivery services that focus only on providing dinners.
-The days of people only cooking at night after "a day at the office" are behind us.
+This will be a big bonus for certain people who aren’t happy with meal delivery services that focus only on providing dinners or just an online grocery store.
+The days of only cooking at night after “a day at the office” are behind us.
 This concept is something HungryRoot embraces.

 3. The Personalization Process is Extremely User-Friendly